ArchiePeacock23/BLTM-website/index.md

 this game is based around a character made of bacon lettuce and tomato that is fight the evil mayonaise

-### Markdown
+### the character

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+the character is made up of bacon lettuce and tomato he has many abilitys that are food based

 ```markdown
 Syntax highlighted code block